-Gemma DePalma manages the operational logistics involved in getting Five Acre Farms’ products from “udder to shelf” and is responsible for building relationships with our participating farmers and sourcing new product.
-With expertise in retail management, Gemma brings experience in operations, training and customer service at Accenture, J.Crew and Gap Inc., as well as in managing operations of specialty food stores, including Barefoot Contessa.
-Before joining Five Acre Farms, she was a personal chef and co- author of “The Meat Club Cookbook – For Gals Who Love Their Meat.”
-Gemma is a graduate of Richmond College in London, England.
+Gemma DePalma manages the operational logistics involved in getting all Five Acre Farms products from farm to shelf.
+This begins with identifying the Northeast’s best sources of local food and building relationships with our farmers.
+With a background bridging food and retail management, Gemma gained expertise in operations, training and customer service at Accenture, J.Crew and Gap Inc. She has worked as a personal chef specializing in simple, Italian “peasant” food and has managed the operations of Barefoot Contessa and other specialty food stores.
+She is an author of “The Meat Club Cookbook – For Gals Who Love Their Meat.”
+Gemma’s love affair with food began when, at an early age, she mastered the basics of Italian cooking in her granny’s kitchen.
+Gemma is a graduate of Richmond College, London.

 Director of Sales

 Jill Bellville is a seasoned sales and marketing executive with a successful 30-year track record in the wholesale and retail food industry.
 Before joining Five Acre Farms, Jill was East Coast Regional Sales Manager for Grafton Village Cheese Company, with responsibility for all aspects of sales, marketing and branding for the region.
 Previously, she served for 17 years as a Store Director for Vons Grocery Company in Arcadia, California, where she led all aspects of sales and operations for a store with weekly sales of $600,000.
 Jill’s professional experience also includes roles as Category Manager for Wine, Beer and Spirits for all Price Chopper stores in New York, Vermont, Massachusetts, New Hampshire and Connecticut; Manager of Beer and Fine Wines for Penn Traffic/Big Bear Stores in Ohio; and Chain Manager and Wine and Beer Portfolio Manager for g.housen & Clarke Distributors in New Hampshire.
-Jill is a graduate of Hamilton High School in Los Angeles.
-She is the mother of two children, ages 5 and 6.
+A graduate of Hamilton High School in Los Angeles, Jill is the mother of two children.

 Sales and Merchandising